lyteword/chspurgeon-tod/volume-5/psalm-106.md

 **Verse 23.**

-1\.Mediation required: "He said that he would destroy them," etc.
+1\.
+Mediation required: "He said that he would destroy them," etc.

-2\.Mediation offered: "Moses stood before him in the breach."
+2\.
+Mediation offered: "Moses stood before him in the breach."

-3\.Mediation accepted: "To turn away his wrath", etc. Ex 32:1-35. *G.R.*
+3\.
+Mediation accepted: "To turn away his wrath", etc. Ex 32:1-35. *G. R.*

 **Verse 24-26.** Murmuring.

-1\.Arises from despising our mercies.
+1\.
+Arises from despising our mercies.

-2\.Is fostered by unbelief.
+2\.
+Is fostered by unbelief.

-3\.Is indulged in all sorts of places.
+3\.
+Is indulged in all sorts of places.

-4\.Makes men deaf to the Lord's voice.
+4\.
+Makes men deaf to the Lord's voice.

-5\.Provokes great judgments from the Lord.
+5\.
+Provokes great judgments from the Lord.

 **Verse 24-27.**

-1\.The Rest promised: "The pleasant land."
+1\.
+The Rest promised: "The pleasant land."

-2\.The Refusal of the Rest: "They despised", etc.
+2\.
+The Refusal of the Rest: "They despised", etc.

-3\.The Reason of the Refusal: unbelief.
-"They could not enter in because of unbelief."— *G.R.*
+3\.
+The Reason of the Refusal: unbelief.
+"They could not enter in because of unbelief."— *G. R.*

 **Verse 30-31.** The effects of one decisive act for God; immediate, personal, and for posterity.

 **Verses 32-33.**

-1\.The afflictions of God's people are for the trial of their faith.
+1\.
+The afflictions of God's people are for the trial of their faith.

-2\.The trial of their faith is to bring them from dependence upon circumstances to depend upon God himself.
+2\.
+The trial of their faith is to bring them from dependence upon circumstances to depend upon God himself.

-3\.The forbearance of God with his people is greater than that of the best of men. *G.R.*
+3\.
+The forbearance of God with his people is greater than that of the best of men. *G. R.*

 **Verse 33.**

-1\.What it is so to speak unadvisedly.
+1\.
+What it is so to speak unadvisedly.

-2\.What is the great cause of it—"they provoked his spirit."
+2\.
+What is the great cause of it—"they provoked his spirit."

-3\.What the results may be.
+3\.
+What the results may be.

 **Verse 34-42.**

-1\.What Israel did not do.
+1\.
+What Israel did not do.
 They began well, but did not complete the conquest of their foes: Ps 106:34.

-2\.What they did do: Ps 106:35-39.
+2\.
+What they did do: Ps 106:35-39.

 (a) They became friendly with them.